umati/Showcase/Organization.md

 Every participant is permitted to advertise his or her involvement in the umati community through the free, time-limited **&quot;umati partner&quot;** logo, e.g. in the web or in prints etc. Details of this permission are regulated in the individual **MoU**.

-### Services offered by umati iniative include
+### Services offered by umati initiative include

 - Listing all participants on the [http://umati.org](http://umati.org) site, prints, presentations etc. where practicable in scope and extent.
 - Providing a corporate design to be used by all participants for free.
 - Advertisement flyers, press conference, social media campaign with mentioning of all participants.
-- Access to a partners-only repositiory with necessary files and instructions to implement a solution
+- Access to a partners-only repository with necessary files and instructions to implement a solution

 ### Obligations of all participants include